Become a student member today for free and be part of the RACGP community

-The Fellowship in Advanced Rural General Practice (FARGP) community project is an optional activity which provides a valuable opportunity to get to know the community and improve health outcomes.
-Completed over 6-12 months during your time in a rural community as part of the FARGP, it includes a quality improvement activity undertaken within a general practice with the primary purpose to monitor, evaluate or improve the quality of healthcare delivered by the practice.
+The Rural Generalist Fellowship Community Project is an optional activity which provides a valuable opportunity to get to know the community and improve health outcomes.
+Completed over 6-12 months during your time in a rural community, it includes a quality improvement activity undertaken within a general practice with the primary purpose to monitor, evaluate or improve the quality of healthcare delivered by the practice.

 The project report needs to demonstrate the ability to complete a community needs assessment, identify needs or gaps in the community and demonstrate skills in planning, carrying out, evaluating and presenting a project.

-We spoke to three FARGP registrars who completed the project about their project, approach to it and experience with it.
-One of these registrars is the 2019 Community Project of the Year Award winner.
+We spoke to three GPs in training who completed the project about their project, approach to it and experience with it.